Georges Laraque: Personal life

 Laraque's parents were both born in Haiti and immigrated to Canada; he was born in Montreal, Quebec.
 During his NHL career, he was nicknamed "Big Georges", sometimes shortened to "BGL".
-His brother Jules-Edy Laraque played ice hockey in minor leagues, while his cousin Jean-Luc Grand-Pierre played in the NHL and various European leagues.
+His brother Jules-Edy Laraque also played ice hockey in the QMJHL, while his cousin Jean-Luc Grand-Pierre played in the NHL and various European leagues.
+His first cousin, once removed, Dennyn Grand-Pierre, also played collegiate hockey in the second division of the ACHA.
+Laraque has twins who both play minor hockey in Edmonton and Seattle respectfully.
+His daughter, Milayna, plays with the Edmonton Ice in the Alberta Female Hockey League, and his son, Marcus, plays with The Seattle Thunderbirds in the Canadian Hockey League.

 In the off-season, Laraque resides in Edmonton, which he considers his home away from home.
 On Fridays during the off-season, Laraque can often be heard hosting The Team 1260, an afternoon radio sports program in Edmonton.
 Laraque commits considerable time to local charity work to help the people of Edmonton, Pittsburgh, and Haiti following the 2010 earthquake.

+On August 10, 2018, Laraque participated in a celebrity drag competition during Montreal Pride.
+His lip-sync performance of Whitney Houston's "I Will Always Love You" while dressed in a wedding grown won him the competition.
+He donated the $1,000 prize money to local LGBTQ+ organizations.
+He credited drag queen Miss Butterfly for helping him prepare for the competition.

 On April 30, 2020, Laraque, who is asthmatic, was hospitalized for COVID-19 at the Hôpital Charles-LeMoyne in Longueuil, Quebec.

+Laraque once had a relationship with Olympic Champion Diver Annie Pelletier.